secretGeek/til/linux/uncomplicated_firewall.md

     80/tcp (v6)                ALLOW IN    Anywhere (v6)

-And which apps are registered...
+And to see which apps are registered with ufw...

     $ sudo ufw app list
     Available applications: